 - Once the election is made, it stays in force until terminated;

-- Termination would occur when any of the events that allowed the entity to initially make the election no longer exist, such as more than 100 shareholders or any number of shareholders no longer consenting to the election;
+- Termination would occur when any of the events that allowed the entity to make the election no longer exist initially, such as more than 100 shareholders or any number of shareholders no longer consenting to the election;

-- If terminated, there is provision for reinstatement but normally not for five years.
+- If terminated, there is a provision for reinstatement but normally not for five years.

 How is an S-Corporation Taxed?

 An S-Corporation is required to file its own tax return every year – Form 1120S.
 However, the S-Corporation pays no income tax, rather, the income or loss is passed through to each shareholder/member via a Schedule K-1 in proportion to their percentage ownership.

 In the case of a single-member LLC, all the profit and loss would go to the sole member.
 The income is then taxed on each individual’s tax return.

 What are the Benefits of Being an S-Corporation?